trustoverip/tswg-acdc-specification/spec/spec.md

 [[def: Discloser]]

 ~ a role of an entity that discloses an ACDC.
-An Discloser may or may not be the Issuer of the disclosed ACDC.
+A Discloser may or may not be the Issuer of the disclosed ACDC.

 [[def: Disclosee]]

 ~ a role of an entity that is a recipient to which an ACDC is disclosed.
-An Disclosee may or may not be the Issuee of the disclosed ACDC.
+A Disclosee may or may not be the Issuee of the disclosed ACDC.

 [[def: Issuer]]